DJCordhose/ecmascript-2015-iojs/README.md

 // name2
 ```

-We can simulate this behavior by doing it manually:
+For transparency, we can simulate this behavior by doing the same thing manually:

 ```JavaScript
 const iterator = uniqueNamesIterable[Symbol.iterator]();